JMetcalf01/linuxshell/README.md

 # linuxshell
-This is an implementation of a linux shell written by Jonathan Metcalf.
+This is an implementation of a Linux shell written by Jonathan Metcalf.
 It has many of the basic features of a regular linux shell, but is also missing many.
 Several that it doesn't have are:
 -Piping